 The homebuyer is also responsible for certain third-party expenses, such as closing services, legal costs and other expenses associated with the purchase.

 What about Renovations?

-The repayment amount is based on the homes market value.
-If considering renovations which will increase the homes value, it would be beneficial for the homeowner to repay the incentive prior to any major work being completed on the home.
+The repayment is based on the home’s market value.
+If considering renovations, which will increase the homes’ value, it would be beneficial for the homeowner to repay the incentive before any significant improvements.